What is Apache Cassandra?

 Programmers use cqlsh—a prompt to work with CQL or separate application language drivers.
 Read our support article to understand how cqlsh can be used to connect to clusters in Instaclustr, and check out how it can be used with vector search.

-Exploring the Power of Instaclustr Managed Platform for Cassandra
+Exploring the power of Instaclustr Managed Platform for Cassandra

 The Instaclustr Managed Platform for Cassandra is a robust and reliable solution designed to simplify the deployment, management, and scaling of Apache Cassandra clusters.
 With its comprehensive suite of features and tools, Instaclustr empowers businesses to leverage the full potential of Cassandra, a highly scalable and distributed NoSQL database.
 From startups to enterprise-level organizations, Instaclustr offers a hassle-free experience for harnessing the power of Cassandra, enabling seamless data management and unlocking new possibilities for data-driven applications.